jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 1. Install from conda (for Linux only).
 Binary package is provided in this approach.
 2. Use homebrew build (for MacOS only).
 Although there's no binaries for MacOS yet, this approach will build it automatically.
 3. Manually download pre-built Linux binaries (it's not a conda package).
     > Unlike conda, this approach will not take care of dependency versions (like numpy) for you, and you need to set environment variables manually.
-So this approach is usually not recomended.
+So this approach is usually not recommended.
     >
     > However, this approach does not require network, which may be a reason for choosing it.